Port of Barbados

 Norwegian Dawn14 Night Caribbean CruiseNew York , Aruba, Curacao, Bonaire, Grenada, Barbados, St. Lucia, St. Kitts , St. Thomas, New YorkNow

 Where You're Docked

 Ships dock at the Bridgetown Cruise Terminal, about a mile west of downtown Bridgetown.

 The cruise terminal has the usual duty-free shopping options, complete with jewelry, clothing, souvenirs and crafts.
 There's also a tourist information desk and a telecommunications center with phone, Internet and postal services.

-A few minutes down the road is Pelican Village (Princess Alice Highway, 246-427-5350), housing artisan boutiques and a working cigar factory.
-It's closed Sundays.
+About two blocks down the road are the bright pink shops of Pelican Village (Princess Alice Highway), housing artisan boutiques, a working cigar factory and a few restaurants.
+It's closed on Sundays.

 On Foot: The capital city of Bridgetown is a one-mile stroll from the cruise port, and its downtown area is pedestrian-friendly.

 By Taxi: Cabs line up outside the port terminal.
 You can arrange informal driving tours of the island with a cab driver, giving you a local's insight without having to do your own driving.
 Negotiate the rate before you start, and be sure you know which currency is being quoted.

 By Rental Car: Stoutes Car Rental (246-416-4456) offers free drop-off and pick-up from the cruise terminal.
 Remember that Bajans, like the Brits, drive on the left.
 If you choose to rent a vehicle, consider the fun Kia Mini Moke found all over the island.
 Note that these have no doors and a small trunk, but they're a lot of fun for a day.